 BOMBSHELL: Biggs Says He’s Not Sure If It’s Even Possible McCarthy Gets Enough Votes For Speaker

-BOMBSHELL: Rep. Biggs Says He’s Not Sure If It’s Even Possible McCarthy Gets Enough Votes For Speaker

-This is going to explode tomorrow, its going to be a historic day!

 FREE email alerts of the most important BANNED videos in the world